 The unit includes nine full-service exam rooms, two interview rooms, a phlebotomy room, sample processing lab, a -70 ° F freezer, an infusion center, and a DXA scanner.

 Full-time clinic support staff include three registered research nurses, as well as a phlebotomist and technicians.
 The unit staff assist investigators with protocol specific evaluations as requested (including vital signs, collection and processing of biologic specimens and administration of questionnaires.)
 Qualified nurses administer protocol guided medications for ICTR-approved protocols.

-The unit also offers tutorials on creating research order sets and other study-related paperwork for investigators.
+The unit also offers assistance with limited clinical skills training for non-clinical research staff, tutorials on creating research order sets and other study-related paperwork for investigators.

 For more information, call 410-955-2760.